facebook/docusaurus/website/docs/presets.md

 };
 ```

-Is just an equivalent thing of doing
+This is equivalent of doing:

 ```jsx
 // docusaurus.config.js